morgan-nanez/selected-projects/Natural Language Processing/LLM Recommender/readMe.md

 ## Experiment 1: Basic Query

+The goal with this prompt was to coax the model to output Twilight.
 **Prompt 1**: "Can you recommend a book about a girl who falls in love with a vampire?"

 **Results 1**: